AllnD/Google-capstone-case-study/BellaBeat Case Study.md

 #### <p> 6.1 Recommendations <p> ####
 <ol>
 <li> Enhance the exisiting products to include BMI tracking since it is an obvious gap.
 It seems that participants have trouble or finds it inconvenient logging in this data.</li>
-<li> Create a calory and activity plan and create a tracker or reminder to hit some form of target activity level based on that plan especially on low activity days on monday, tuesday and thursday.</li>
+<li> Create a calory and activity plan to better make use of off days.
+The activity levels and calories burnt can be much higher.
+Then create a tracker or reminder to hit some form of target activity level based on that plan especially on low activity days on monday, tuesday and thursday.</li>

 </ol>